MrEliasen/Supremacy-Framework/README.md

 4. Import the "@extDB2\spmc_server.sql" to your database.
 5. Run the "LaunchServer.bat" file.

+You can modify the "\Source\supremacy_server\compile\core\config.sqf" to make changes to a lot of the elements in the framework.
+There is no wiki yet, but I hope to get working on that soon(tm).

 ## Copyright & License
 Code released under [CC BY-NC 3.0 License](https://creativecommons.org/licenses/by-nc/3.0/legalcode).
 To read thehuman-readable summary of the CC BY-NC 3.0 License, [click here](https://creativecommons.org/licenses/by-nc/3.0/).